 Text only

-As the cost of electricity increases, more homeowners are thinking about purchasing solar panels or enrolling in a solar lease program.
-Before committing your time, effort and money, consider these solar panel system pros and cons:
+As the cost of electricity increases, more homeowners consider purchasing solar panels or enrolling in a solar lease program.

 PROS

-- Solar panels add value to your home.
-Nine out of ten homebuyers prefer to purchase an energy-efficient home even if the price is 2%-3% higher than a similar non-energy-efficient home, according to the National Association of Home Builders.
+• Solar panels add value to your home.
+Most buyers seek out energy-efficient homes even when the price is 3%-5% higher than a similar less energy-efficient home, according to EnergyStar.

-- Solar panel systems save you money on your monthly electrical bill.
-A solar lease provides an average 15% savings on monthly utility costs.
+• Solar panel systems save an average 20% on monthly utility costs with a lease.
 The savings are even higher for panels that are purchased outright.
-However, this is offset by the cost of the panels.
-California is also a “net metering” state which means you receive credit on your electric bill for any excess energy your solar panels produce.
+California is also a “net metering” state which means you receive credit on your electric bill for any excess energy the solar panels you own produce.

 CONS

-- Solar lease contracts may cause a delay in closing or even cancellation of a pending home sale.
-Some buyers may not qualify to assume your solar lease.
-However, most solar companies will allow you to buy your solar panel system if you are interested in converting the lease.
-In this case, you will then need to negotiate with the buyer the price they are willing to pay for the existing system.
+• Solar lease contracts may cause a delay in negotiating or closing a home sale when the buyer needs to assume your solar lease.
+However, most solar leases allow you to buy your solar panel system and include it as part of the price they pay for the entire property.

-- Solar panel systems are long-term investments.
-On average, it takes a homeowner 20 years to pay off the full cost of a solar panel system.
-Solar leases eliminate the investment aspect, but still require a similar, lengthy commitment.
+• Solar panel systems are long-term investments which can be mortgage financed.
+On average, it takes a homeowner 10 years of reduce energy costs to recover the price of owning a solar panel system.
+Solar leases eliminate the investment aspect, but still require a similar, lengthy commitment and are a lien on title.